cloudmesh/classes/docs/source/i524/lectures.rst

 of a README.md file in your git repository.
 You will need to do the technology track, as well as the theory track.

+Theory Track:
+   A number of lectures have been designed to introduce you to a number of technologies.
+In contrast to the technology track the lectures are of more theoretical nature and do not require much hands on activities to get familair with the technologies.

+Collaboration Track:
+   These lectures provide the tools for you to collaborate with your peers and with instructors.

+Systems Track:
+   These lectures cover topics that are fundamental to executing your project.

 Technology Track:
    These are lectures with strong technology content and introduce you to using a selected number of technologies as part of